 Although the origin of the Festival de Santiago in Loiza is unclear, one could imagine the slaves becoming devoted to the Saint as they picked up arms and fought along side the Spaniards to defend their families, towns and homes.
 The image of Santiago the Spaniards depended on for help was not so unlike some of the slaves own gods: Ogun, the god of War, and Chango, the god of lighting, thunder and storms.
 Santiago himself was not only considered the saint of war, but also the "son of thunder," capable of sending fire down from the sky to destroy the enemy.

 West African culture and traditions brought to Puerto Rico by the slaves were preserved in Loiza thanks to poor roads and limited means of communication that isolated Loiza from other towns in the early days.
 For this reason, although the devotion to Santiago died down in other parts of Puerto Rico, this tradition was preserved in Loiza through the centuries and each year is still remembered in a week-long festival beginning July 25 that include both religious ceremony and carnival celebration.
-Anyone who visits Loiza during this time of year can't help but enjoy the lively carnival traditions, and towns people who dress as one of four historic characters to delight and entertain: the Caballero (Spanish knight), the Vejigante (Evil), El Viejo (men dressed a raggedy-dressed old men), and La Loca (men dressed as crazy ladies who sweep streets and balconies asking for money).
+Anyone who visits Loiza during this time of year can't help but enjoy the lively carnival traditions, and towns people who dress as one of four historic characters to delight and entertain: the Caballero (Spanish knight), the Vejigante (Evil, in fun carnival context), El Viejo (men dressed a raggedy-dressed old men), and La Loca (men dressed as crazy ladies who sweep streets and balconies asking for money).